The HDMI GT Controller application requires a system clock and a minimum of three GT reference clock inputs for full duplex operation:

 create_clock -period 3.367 [get_ports <HDMI TX/RX REFCLK portname>].

-(TMDS) clocks) input frequency varies according to the input video and both are
+Signaling (TMDS) clocks) input frequency varies according to the input video and

-maximized at 297 MHz.
-The corresponding input ports need to be constrained at 400
+both are maximized at 297 MHz.
+The corresponding input ports need to be constrained

-MHz at the Vivado Project top level XDC file for proper timing analysis and closure;
+Project top level XDC file for proper timing analysis and closure; that is,

 create_clock -period 2.500 [get_ports <HDMI TX/RX REFCLK portname>].

-- The NI-DRU reference clock frequency can be chosen from 3 values:
+- The NI-DRU reference clock frequency can be chosen from two values: 200.00

 The following figure illustrates the full reference clock requirement connections.